It's not usually our day to share a tutorial but why not.

 Add two other smaller circles like the image below.
-You can add more if you want but for this composition I used 3 cricle only.
+You can add more if you want but for this composition, I used 3 circle only.

-Second part of course is the shadow.
+The second part, of course, is the shadow.
 That will give the optical illusion of depth.
-For this I used the Inner Shadow, that way we have control of the shadows for each circle.
+For this, I used the Inner Shadow, that way we have control of the shadows for each circle.
 Another important thing is the Noise for the Quality.
 That gives that little dirty look that real materials have.

 Here's the outcome of the layer styles for all three layers.

-Now add the pattern to background of the artwork.
-Besides that I added the Abduzeedo logo in the center and use pretty much the same layer styles, but instead of inner shadow I used Drop Shadow.
+Now add the pattern to the background of the artwork.
+Besides that, I added the Abduzeedo logo in the center and use pretty much the same layer styles, but instead of inner shadow, I used Drop Shadow.